wenleicao/wenleicao.github.io/_posts/2017-06-04-Compare_MDX_to_DAX_programming_pattern.md

 title: Compare MDX to DAX programming pattern
 ---

 SQL is used in relational database (OLTP) for query purpose.
 For analytical purpose, OLAP cube is built on top of data warehouse.
-A new type of language called MultiDimensional eXpressions (MDX) was introduced in 1997 by Microsoft to quey the OLAP cube.
+A new type of language called MultiDimensional eXpressions (MDX) was introduced in 1997 by Microsoft to query the OLAP cube.
 Thereafter, MDX is widely adopted by major OLAP vendors such as Microsoft SSAS, Oralce Essbase et al. In 2009, Microsoft pushed out Data Analysis Expressions (DAX) and use it in powerpivot, powerBI desktop and SSAS tabular model.
 As of now, I am not aware of other major vendor adopted DAX yet.
 It seems to me that Microsoft will continue to promote application of DAX.
-But I don't believe DAX will eventally replace MDX, since MDX is still the only language used in multi-dimensional model (see table below).
+But I don't believe DAX will eventually replace MDX, since MDX is still the only language used in multi-dimensional model (see table below).
 In fact, DAX is translated into MDX at the backend to query tabular model.
 Therefore, you can query tabular model with MDX, but not vice versa.

 <img src="/images/blog8/mdxvsdax.PNG">